georg-jung/BlazorWoL/README.md

 ## Download

 The platform-specific releases have no prerequisits.
 Just unpack and double-click.
-The framework dependend release is smaller and portable but requires [.Net Core 3.1 Runtime to be installed](https://dotnet.microsoft.com/download/dotnet-core).
+The framework dependend release is smaller and portable but requires [.Net 6 Runtime to be installed](https://dotnet.microsoft.com/download/dotnet-core).

 * [Windows x86](https://github.com/georg-jung/BlazorWoL/releases/latest/download/win-x86.zip)
   * This app does not take advantage of 64bit, so I chose to deploy x86 due to the smaller footprint.